 What could Detroit look like if we put kids first?

 It would be a place where kids have the ability to explore, play, and learn all while being safe.
 Kids could walk to school and not have to wait for daylight or worry about what is in the abandoned houses they pass.
-They would feel proud of their surroundings and can see themselves being a part of their community now and in the future.
+They would feel proud of their surroundings and can see themselves as being a part of their community now and in the future.
 Having a fun and safe environment would physically show kids how much their community cares about them.
 It would be a place where kids could ride their bikes and feel safe.